TimHanewich/rainbow-dress/readme.md

 The good news, at only 0.15 amps idling, the system could certainly turn on.
 But the other values are exceptionally high.
 Don't think my two 18650 batteries in a series can support such a high discharge rate.
 And if they could, likely not for long.

 However, keep in mind that not all pixels will be on at the same time.
 Will likely adopting a pattern in which they twinkle, "fall", etc.

+## Measuring Capacity of my 18650 Batteries
+I have a handful of unprotected 18650 batteries that I salvaged out of an old drill battery pack.

+I charged one up to fully charged, according to my balance charger (4.1V) and used the balance charger to fully discharge down to __V.

+The amperage extracted from the battery during full discharge totalled ____.